oracle-quickstart/oci-h2o/README.md

 ![](./images/03%20-%20terraform%20plan.png)

-The next command will deploy H2O DAI using the values in the `variables.tf` file.
+The next command will deploy H2O DAI using the values in the `variables.tf` file:
+- `key`: Set to the value of your key.
+If empty, you will be prompted to enter your key at first login.
+- `h20.shape`: Default `BM.GPU2.2`, these templates support both CPU and GPU (higher performance) shapes.
+- `h20.ad_number`: Default `0`, choose a value where you have quota for the desired shape.
+- `h20.user`: Default `admin`, these templates set up local authentication using file `/etc/dai/htpasswd`
+- `h20.password`: Default `admin`

 If that's good, we can go ahead and apply the deploy:

     terraform apply